notwindstone/anisun/docs/README.md

 But it is not production-ready yet.
 You need to install a reverse-proxy like Caddy first.

-After you installed Caddy, you need to rename `Caddyfile.example` in the root of repository to `Caddyfile` and change `example.com` in the file to your domain (`anime.tatar` in my case).
+After you have installed Caddy, you need to rename `Caddyfile.example` in the root of repository to `Caddyfile` and change `example.com` in the file to your domain (`anime.tatar` in my case).
 Then just restart it by running `caddy stop` and `caddy start` in the terminal.

-Be sure you are running `caddy start` in the repository directory, otherwise it Caddy will not use your configuration file.
+Be sure you are running `caddy start` in the repository directory, otherwise Caddy will not use your configuration file.

 </details>

+## 🤝 Contributing

+Contributions are welcome!
+Check [CONTRIBUTING.md](CONTRIBUTING.md)

 ## 💬 Contact